dnotes/ocean-markdown-it/spec.md

 ## OFM Principles

-Development of the OFM specification is guided by four principles: [support literature], maintain [existing rules], prefer a [flat structure], and follow [existing implementations].
+Development of the OFM specification is guided by four principles: support [literature], maintain [existing functionality], prefer a [flat structure], and follow [existing implementation].

 ### Support literature
 [literature]: #support-literature